damoeb/feedless/ideas.md

 # Use Cases
-- extend feed entries
+- integrate into zettelkasten, suggest for zettelkasten
+- content resolution using webhooks
 - set bucket retention policy: timeless | short-lived
 - throttle a subscription(source)
-- filter entires a bucket
+- filter entires in a bucket
+- Schnäppchen Suche? custom attributes
+- if no native feed is exposed, test if website is wordpress and guess url
 - inbox/queue for your private feed
 check https://github.com/converspace/webmention/blob/master/README.md

 - feed ui like apple podcasts https://podcasts.apple.com/us/podcast/stuff-you-should-know/id278981407 or https://philpeople.org/profiles/dominique-kuenzle
-- restore created date using archive.org first harvest or correct it with1 week distance each
-- readability ui
 - add missing filters videoCount, audioCount
+- quality scoring
+- plugins from a note
 - user points
 - user like/comment